 “Ecommerce as a percentage of total retail is still below 10%.
 I think that’s going to change this year,” predicts Harley Finkelstein, Chief Platform Officer at Shopify Canada.
 “You’re going to see a lot more traditional retailers that haven’t previously sold online, and also makers – people creating physical products – that will begin to create their own online stores and go directly to consumers.”

 Consumers can still use their mobile for shopping even if they don’t trust it enough to make their final purchase.
 They can research products, look for sales and grab coupons, or opt for in-store pick-up/payment.
 Canadian shoppers also use their mobile devices to interact with businesses, be that via eMail, social media, or brand app’s.
 Serving the demands of mobile consumers has become easier as services spring up to facilitate them.
-Brands can now utilize services such as My App Builder to easily create their own iPhone app, for example.
+Brands can now utilize software to easily create their own iPhone app, for example.

 In their book, The Mobile Commerce Revolution: Business Success in a Wireless World, Tim Hayden and Tom Webster write, “Consumer attention is dissipating, screens are getting smaller, and information is accessible from the pockets of the majority of the World.
 With that level of connectivity and communications only broadening, you must solve problems and make decisions more quickly, entertain consumers quickly, regardless of their screens’ size, and provide customers with delight at a moment’s notice.”